-\$0 copayment per stay Per admission or per stay benefit period applies.
-A prior hospital stay is not required.
-You pay these amounts

-You pay these amounts until you reach the out-of-pocket maximum.

-Prior authorization may be required.
-Please contact the plan for additional details.
+A SNF where your spouse or domestic partner is living

-What you must pay when vou get these services

-Smoking and tobacco use cessation (counseling to stop) smoking or tobacco use)

-If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
-Each counseling attempt includes up to four face-to-face visits.
+What you must pay when Services that are covered for you vou get these services Smoking and tobacco use cessation (counseling to stop) smoking or tobacco use) There is no coinsurance, If you use tobacco, but do not have signs or symptoms of copayment, or deductible tobacco-related disease: We cover two counseling quit attempts for the Medicare-covered within a 12-month period as a preventive service with no cost to smoking and tobacco use you.
+Each counseling attempt includes up to four face-to-face cessation preventive visits. benefits.
 If you use tobacco and have been diagnosed with a tobaccorelated disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
 We cover two counseling guit attempts within a 12-month period, however, you will pay the applicable cost sharing.
 Each counseling attempt includes up to four face-to-face visits.

-There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.

-Special Supplemental Benefits for the Chronically Ill

-The benefits mentioned are a part of special supplemental program for the chronically ill.
+Special Supplemental Benefits for the Chronically Ill The benefits mentioned are a part of special supplemental program for the chronically ill.
 Not all members qualify.
 You may be eligibile if you have one of the following chronic conditions: Autoimmune disorders, Cancer, Cardiovascular disorders, Chronic alcohol and other drug dependence, Chronic and disabling mental health conditions, Chronic heart failure, Chronic lung disorders, Dementia, Diabetes, End-stage liver disease, End-stage renal disease (ESRD), HIV/AIDS, Hyperlipidemia, Hypertension, Neurologic disorders, Osteoarthritis, Severe hematologic disorders or Stroke.
 Please contact us to find out if you qualify.

-Groceries

-Eligible members may purchase covered grocery items with a debit card provided by the Plan

-Included as part of your Healthy Living Flex Card.
-Please refer to the 'Healthy Living Flex Card' section in this benefits chart for details.
+Beauty and Barber Shop

+\$0 copayment

+Limit 2 visits every month at a preferred on-site provider